 Climbing a stunning yellow dihedral on Via del Calice

-Consider that the approach are quite long/hard based on Dolomites standard (the approach here is about 2 hours of complex and tiring paths, while the approach to a way on Torri del Sella is a 20/30 min. comfortable walk).
-So be careful going there, study well your way and be well equipped.
+Consider that the approach are quite long/hard based on Dolomites standard (the approach here is about 2 hours of complex and tiring paths, while the approach to a route on Torri del Sella is a 20/30 min. comfortable walk).
+So be careful going there, study well your route and be well equipped.

 Dente, Torre Innerkofler and Punta Grohmann from Friedrich August path